1941 Florida A&M Rattlers football team

 The 1941 Florida A&M Rattlers football team was an American football team that represented Florida A&M College as a member of the Southern Intercollegiate Athletic Conference (SIAC) during the 1941 college football season.
-In their sixth season under head coach William M. Bell, the Rattlers compiled an 8–1 record, shut out six of nine opponents, and defeated Tuskegee in the Orange Blossom Classic.
+In their sixth season under head coach William M. Bell, the Rattlers compiled an overall record of 8–1 with a mark of 4–1 in conference play, shut out six of nine opponents, and defeated Tuskegee in the Orange Blossom Classic.
 The Rattlers played their home games at Sampson-Bragg Field in Tallahassee, Florida.